LastFromtheTop/picloudstorage/README.md

 This is a Next.js application for managing and viewing your personal media files.

+## How File Storage Works (Current State)

+**Important:** This application is currently a prototype.
+It uses mock data to simulate a library of files and folders.
+When you upload a file, it is **only stored in your browser's memory** for the duration of your session.
+It is **not** saved to the Raspberry Pi's file system.

+To implement persistent storage, you would need to:
+1. Create a designated folder on your Raspberry Pi to store the media (e.g., `/home/pi/pimedia`).
+2. Implement backend logic (e.g., using Next.js API Routes or Server Actions) to handle file uploads, deletions, and listings by interacting with the Pi's file system.
+3. Replace the mock data in the frontend with API calls to your new backend.

 ## Running on a Raspberry Pi

 To run this application on a Raspberry Pi, follow these steps.